mybema/mybema-config/readme.md

 Then add your Amazon S3 keys to it.
 Leave the `secret_key_base` value as `XXX`.

-Run the rake task to provision your Mybema droplet (note that your password is `mypass`):
+Run the rake task to provision your Mybema droplet:

     rake

+This should take around 30 minutes to complete.
+Within the first 5 minutes you may be asked to trust the VPS you're deploying to.
+You should type `yes` and hit the return (enter) key.
+Then at around the 10 minute mark it will ask you for your password.
+Enter `mypass` and hit return.

 Running into problems
 =====================